dinshaw/dinshaw.github.io/full-outline.md

 * This is a trite example but the problem is clear:
 * Discrepancies between one or more developers environments have needlessly cost us time and energy.
 * Does anyone here have a script that they use to set up their dev machine?
-* A lot of us have probably toyed with the idea of a setup script to provision our personal computers. maybe a shell script, or Chef, or Boxen, both of which I will talk about soon, and even if we haven't done it, it should seem like a reasonable idea because we will probably want the same tooling on all my machines.
+* A lot of us have probably toyed with the idea of a setup script to provision our personal computers. maybe a shell script, or Chef, or Boxen, an introduction to which is coming in a couple of slides, and even if we haven't done it, it should seem like a reasonable idea because we will probably want the same tooling on all my machines.
 We can tweak it when we need to
 * Now what if someone suggested that you share a setup script with your team?
 Or possibly your entire organization?
 * Sounds crazy, right?
 * Unless…